kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/09-calculate-player-standings-with-es6.md

 console.log(person); // output -> { age: 25 }
 ```

-The object spread properties let's us spread out an object's properties inside of another object's definition
+The **object spread properties** let's us spread out an object's properties inside of another object's definition

+###Example
-Example: We want person to use all the properties of `user`
+We want person to use all the properties of `user`

 ```
 import { Meteor } from 'meteor/meteor';